Olympus E-620: Features

 Unlike the E-420 and E-520 it has an Olympus-designed battery grip, HLD-5.
 The E-620 also has its own underwater housing, PT-E06, submersible down to 40 meters.

 E-600

-In August 2009 a slightly down-specced budget version of the E-620 was announced by Olympus, this model was called the E-600 and was available to the North American market only.
+In August 2009 a slightly down-specced budget version of the E-620 was announced by Olympus, this model was called the E-600.
 The features not present on the E-600 are the illuminated function buttons and all but four of the art filters, other than that the E600 is an E-620 and has gradually spread out of North America through grey imports of both new and used cameras and is often thought of as a better value option to the E-620.